 Expat or Not?
 How Our Members Identify

 After moving abroad, many people struggle with their identity.
 Do they still identify with their home country or do they feel more settled in their host country?
 Are they expats or do they see themselves as something else?
-It turns out that these identities are as cut and dry as they might seem.
+It turns out that these identities are not as cut and dry as they might seem.
 And the longer they stay, the more likely it is that expats reevaluate their identity.
 We asked our member to tell us about their expat identity.

 Expat: A Temporary Identity for Some